4300 E. Sunrise Drive, Tucson Arizona 85718

 Media: Film & Television (2 to 3-year program)

 - Advanced Media Production 2, 11th -12th grade

-Students should choose three (3) or more year-long courses offered in this program in order to complete a course sequence to be considered a Concentrator.
+Students should choose two or more year-long courses offered in this program in order to complete a course sequence to be considered a Concentrator ready for industry certification.

 CTSO Membership: Skills USA

 University of Arizona - Film & Television (BA)